// Portfolio — 2026

 Kartini Cooper

-Program & Transformation Leader — Melbourne, AU
+Program & Transformation Specialist — Melbourne, AU

 Structure for the complex.
 Clarity for what matters.